Skip to main content

-A Nostalgic Look Back At Aluminum Christmas Trees
+A Nostalgic Look Back at Aluminum Christmas Trees

 The Christmas season brings joy to so many families.
 No house decorations would be complete with the family Christmas tree.
 While many new styles of trees are on the market today, nothing compares with the aluminum trees of the late 1950s.